jounihenrikki/bashy/README.md

 # Bashy
 https://www.urbandictionary.com/define.php?term=bashy

-Bashy is private scripting environment and toolkit for developer- and user-friendly scripting.
+Bashy is Bash scripting environment (written in Bash) for user-friendly command-line interfaces.
-It is also a declaration of some new conventions and practices in shell scripting.

-Bashy is written in Bash.
-It can be easily deployed in isolated environments and further propagated to other hosts and users.
+Bashy libraries are installed to user's home and can be easily deployed in isolated appliances and propagated to other hosts and users.
-I have avoided external dependencies as much as possible so Bashy should be quite portable.

 Bash 4.4 or higher is required.

 Bashy.zip contains the minimun set of files to build scripts on.
 Additional zip packages add command line completion, ANSI color support, logging and more.